-Testicular pain, inflammation of the testicles, blood in the sperm, or any change in colour or smell in the semen are also indications of seminal culture.
+Testicular pain, inflammation of the testicles, blood in the sperm, or any change in color or smell in the semen are also indications of seminal culture.

 This test is useful in cases of azoospermia, as it permits to distinguish whether it is a problem of sperm production (secretory azoospermia) or blocking the passage of the same (obstructive azoospermia).

 On the other hand, in addition to a diagnostic test, it is also a treatment to achieve pregnancy because, in the event of viable sperm being found, it allows the ICSI technique (intracytoplasmic sperm injection) to be carried out.